 Although the cause of this skin condition is not known, it is believed to be an issue with your immune system and the way it responds to the environment.
 Genetic susceptibility also plays a role in this.
 T cells within the body are designed to fight off bacteria, viruses and other foreign substances.
-Those who suffer from psoriasis though have T cells which attack healthy skin cells also.
+Those of us who suffer from psoriasis have T cells which attack healthy skin cells also.
 Certain triggers may set off an outbreak.
 These triggers vary greatly and include cold weather, a cut, scrape or bug bite and stress among other things.

 When a psoriasis cream is prescribed, you may find that the side effects are unbearable.
 With long term use of topical corticosteroids, the skin may begin to thin and you may become resistant to treatment.
 With Anthralin, the skin may become irritated and it also stains anything it comes into contact with.
 Vitamin D analogues may also irritate the skin and, as mentioned above, moisturizers only treat the symptoms rather than provide a cure to stop the dry, itchy skin and scales from reappearing.
 For this reason, many are looking for an alternative treatment that cannot be provided by a doctor or pharmacy.

-If you are looking for psoriasis cure there is no good news.
+If you are looking for a psoriasis cure there is no good news.
 Psoriasis does not have a cure, however I have discovered a very successful easy to apply treatment that will not cause more problems than it solves.
 This treatment not only controls the psoriasis, but it also provides relief from irritation when I need it most.
 If you choose a natural cure, you can rest assured knowing that you will be taking care of this problem without creating new ones to replace it.
 The scaling skin and itching can be a thing of the past and your skin can be smooth and soft again.
 For an effective psoriasis treatment, go natural.
-It is one move you won't regret once you see how well natural creams work.
+It is one move you won't regret once you see how well certain natural creams work.